-Finally, you can include some sections at the bottom of your resume for the following:
+Finally, if you have room, you can include some sections at the bottom of your resume for the following:

 When sending your sales resume to recruiters, make sure that you’ve tailored it to the role.
 This means removing any irrelevant experience, education and content that wouldn’t add value to a recruiter.

 Create a “master” resume document.
 Add in every job you’ve had and skills you’ve accumulated throughout your career so far.
 Then, when applying for jobs, remove the elements that are not relevant to the role.

 This will save you time when sending applications.
 It will also help you to stand out from the crowd, as you’re presenting only the information that recruiters care about.